DannyBen/jobly-book/src/building-jobs/running-shell-commands.md

 an exception on failure, which will fail the job.

+## Dry run

+When the `JOBLY_SHELL_DRY_RUN` environment variable is set, the `shell.run` helper will not run the commands, and instead, only print them to the log.

 ## Accessing the shell helper from other classes

 To include the `shell` helper in other classes (non `Jobly::Job`), you can